Laiba98/Laiba98/README.md

 - 🌱 I’m currently learning **Full-stack development, particularly React and other modern JavaScript frameworks.**

-- 💬 💬 Ask me about **front-end development, using HTML/CSS/JavaScript, and navigating the learning journey as a tech student.**
+- 💬 💬 Ask me about **front-end development, Back-end, using JavaScript, and navigating the learning journey as a tech student.**

 - ⚡ Fun fact Fun fact: **I'm a passionate coder and a dedicated student pursuing Business Information Technology, blending tech and business.**